 My favorite show had to be when he was on the Live Rust tour in 1978.
 Some buddies and I saw him in Madison, Wisconsin.

 It’s incredible that Neil has put out such great music spanning over six decades.
 I enjoyed him with Buffalo Springfield, with CSN&Y, with Crazy Horse or just on his own.
-I enjoyed listening to him yet again this afternoon.
+I enjoyed listening to him yet again today.